Chapter 7 : A Conversation with a Hat

 Directly in front of them was a stool, on which sat a tattered hat.
 A rip opened at the base of the hat, and suddenly, the hat was singing a funny little song about the Hogwarts founders.
 The older students clapped along and nodded their heads as the hat sang, and when it was done, they all burst into applause.

 They quickly fell silent, however, as Professor Gregor stood before them with a long scroll.
-"First years, listen for your name," he intoned deeply.
+"Listen for your name," he intoned deeply.
 "When I call for you, please sit on the stool and place the hat on your head."
 He gazed at the list and called out in a loud voice, "Ables, Vanessa."

 Here was the platinum blond that Michael had noticed earlier.
 She was indeed beautiful, with white blond hair flowing halfway down her back.
 She had a graceful, dainty walk and did not seem to be at all intimidated by being first.
 She set the hat lightly on her head and waited.
 There was a moment of hushed silence, and then the hat cried out, "Slytherin!"

-As this girl took her place among the purple hued Ravenclaws, Professor Gregor called out, "Bendrix, Michael."
+As this girl took her place among the Ravenclaws, trimmed in midnight blue, Professor Gregor called out, "Bendrix, Michael."

 Michael made his way up to the stool, sat down and plopped the hat awkwardly down on his head.
 It was hardly there a moment when the hat called out, "Hufflepuff!"
 This caused a murmur of laughter amongst the students, but Michael ignored it, or simply didn't hear it at all.
 He happily took a seat at the Hufflepuff table next to his cousin.